BrightPath-io/architecture/BrightPath_Project_Summary.md

 ## Database Strategy

-BrightPath will use MongoDB for persistent storage, with browser local storage for questionnaire progress in the initial prototype:
+BrightPath will use PostgreSQL with JSONB fields for persistent storage, with browser local storage for questionnaire progress in the initial prototype:

-1. **MongoDB for Persistent Storage:**
+1. **PostgreSQL with JSONB for Persistent Storage:**
+   - Structured tables for core entities (users, families, children, subjects)
+   - JSONB fields for flexible data (preferences, questionnaire responses, schedules)
+   - Best of both worlds: Schema enforcement where needed, flexibility where appropriate
+   - Strong transaction guarantees and referential integrity

+2. **Key Data Storage Areas:**
-   - Family profiles and preferences
+   - Family profiles and preferences (structured + JSONB)
-   - Child information
+   - Child information and learning styles (structured + JSONB)
-   - Subject and activity definitions
+   - Subject and activity definitions (structured)
-   - Generated schedules and history
+   - Generated schedules (structured references + JSONB for schedule details)
-   - Activity completion logs
+   - Activity completion logs (structured + JSONB for flexible details)
-   - ML model parameters and training data
+   - ML model parameters and training data (structured + JSONB)
-   - Final questionnaire responses
+   - Final questionnaire responses (JSONB)

-2. **Local Storage for Questionnaire Progress:**
+3. **Local Storage for Questionnaire Progress:**
    - Draft questionnaire responses
    - Section completion status
    - Current position in the questionnaire flow
    - Temporary user preferences during onboarding

-3. **Benefits:**
+4. **Benefits:**
+   - Single database to maintain and scale
-   - Flexible schema for evolving requirements
+   - Schema flexibility for evolving requirements
-   - Natural representation of hierarchical data
+   - Strong transaction guarantees for all operations
    - Simplified initial implementation using local storage
    - No need for additional infrastructure in the prototype phase
-   - Reliable persistent storage for completed data in MongoDB
+   - Advanced querying capabilities for both structured and document data

 ## Questionnaire Design